entwicklerstube/takeoff/README.md

 ## Features

-- 📦 Shipped in one file
-- 🧙‍ One Dependency to rule them all
+- 💁‍ Easy as fck requiring 2 properties (`get`, `exec`)
 - 🔌 Plug & Play
 - 💎 No configuration required
 - 🌟 You can install it globaly or project-based
+- 🧙‍ One Dependency to rule them all
+- 📦 Shipped with a bunch of useful utils you will need
 - 🔍 Detects valid stations up the tree
-- 💡 Possible to import existing files and structures
+- 💡 Import existing files and structures
 - ⏱ Save time by automating your workflow
-- 💁‍ Easy as f by only requiring 2 properties (`get`, `exec`)
 - 🕹 Interactive mode
-- 💚 Full tested
+- 💚 Full tested with coverage check
+- ⚡️ Battle-tested, its used in several >1000 employee companies

 ## Install